 Training and education

 Private industries, including banks and financial institutions, the aging network, and all health care and legal professionals, as well as law enforcement and first responders, should have appropriate training in identifying and providing adequate support for individuals with cognitive impairment.
 Medicare and Medicaid should ensure adequate training and support are provided to formal and family caregivers providing care to someone with dementia.
-The federal government should ensure that dementia-specific training of direct-care workers and facility administrators is included as a quality measure for nursing homes and home health services in Medicare Compare.
+In addition, the federal government should ensure that dementia-specific training of direct-care workers and facility administrators is included as a quality measure for nursing homes and home health services in Medicare Compare.

 Screening, diagnosis, and education in clinical care

 Health care professionals who provide an initial diagnosis of dementia or cognitive impairment should explain to individuals—and their families, as appropriate—the differences between the types and stages of impairment and the types of care available.
 Screenings to detect cognitive impairment should be made more generally available and standardized for those who wish to take them as part of the Medicare Annual Wellness Visit.
-The federal government should collect data on how many providers are performing detection of cognitive impairment during the Medicare Annual Wellness Visit, what detection tools they may be using, and how many patients are being referred on for further assessment.
+The federal government should collect data on how many providers are performing detection of cognitive impairment during the Medicare Annual Wellness Visit, what detection tools they may be using, and how many patients are being referred for further assessment.

 Emphasis on nonpharmacological treatments